Skip to main content

 Why do you need a social media policy?

-Not to mention the number of millennials joining the workforce and the emerging Gen Z talent who grew up with social media.
-They will undoubtedly be on social media and using it regularly. so now, more than ever, it’s time to write or rethink your social media policy.
+Not to mention the number of millennials in the workforce and emerging Gen Z talent who grew up with social media.
+These generations will undoubtedly be on social media and using it regularly.

 • 39% of employees admit to having posted about their employer on social media without any encouragement.